 “I do think folks overspend this time of year,” she said.
 “Some people are impulsive.
 Others honestly don’t realize they’re overspending.
 It’s even happened to me.
 Not because I neglected to plan or exercise self-control, but because I didn’t take into account the gifts I give for all my kid’s activities — the coaches, the piano and karate teachers, and religious education teachers.”

 Cheng is not alone.
-Americans expect to spend an average of $837 on gifts during the 2021 holiday season, roughly in line with last year, according to a recent Gallup poll.3 But actual spending can be far greater, depending on one’s income, financial discipline, and expenses.
+Americans expect to spend an average of $932 on gifts during the 2022 holiday season, up from $837 last year, according to a recent Gallup poll.3 But actual spending can be far greater, depending on one’s income, financial discipline, and expenses.
 Travel costs, new clothes for year-end social events, and hosting holiday parties doesn’t come cheap.

 Before you buy another item, do some math to determine how much you can comfortably spend — without going into debt.
 The goal is to avoid putting any charges on a credit card that you can’t pay off in a matter of months.
 (Related: Handling credit card debt)